satabin/lingua/README.markdown

 Lingua
 ======

-Lingua is a set of linguistic tools wirtten in Scala.
+Lingua is a set of linguistic tools written in Scala.
 It is divided in several modules.

 Module `lexikon`
 ----------------

-The `lexikon` module provides tools to generate morphological lexica out of a dedicated language.
-For example dictionaries, see the [resources directory](https://github.com/satabin/lingua/tree/master/lexikon/src/main/resources) andhave a look at `.dico` files.
+The `lexikon` module provides tools to generate morphological lexica out of a dedicated description language.
+For example dictionaries, see the [resources directory](https://github.com/satabin/lingua/tree/master/lexikon/src/main/resources) and have a look at `.dico` files.

 To run the lexicon genrator: